Limequat

 - Salt and pepper to taste

-- 1. Toast the whole grain bread until golden brown.
+- 1. Toast the bread slices until golden brown.

-- 2. In a bowl, mash the avocado with limequat juice, zest, salt, and pepper.
+- 2. In a bowl, mash the avocado with limequat juice, salt, and pepper.

-- 3. Spread the avocado mixture on the toasted bread and sprinkle with red pepper flakes if desired.
+- 3. Spread the avocado mixture on the toasted bread and sprinkle with red pepper flakes.

-A vibrant and energizing smoothie combining limequat and ginger for a refreshing boost.
+A nutrient-packed green smoothie featuring limequat for a refreshing twist.

 - 1 banana